I am Jovanka Beckles. I live and

 As a member

-of Delta Sigma Theta Sorority, Inc., Black Women Organized
+of Delta Sigma Theta Sorority, Inc., and the National Association

-contributions of African Americans to Richmond and our nation
+of African Americans to Richmond and our nation ( Letter

 from Don Campbell Superintendent, Harpers Ferry National